canhnd58/achromevement/doc/chrome_extension_overview.md

 Communications among components can be made through [message passing](https://developer.chrome.com/extensions/messaging) or [chrome storage](https://developer.chrome.com/extensions/storage).

 ## Background scripts
-Run every time chrome starts, used to listen to events.
+Run every time chrome starts, used to listen to chrome events.

 Every event has a `addListener` method for extensions to register callbacks.
 It looks like